Pisa Tuscany, Italy Travel Guide

 Wi-Fi is widely available in hotels and many venues.
 Some public areas may also offer hotspots.

 Italian is the official language.
-While The english language is spoken in tourism, basic Italian phrases are always appreciated.
+While The english language is spoken in tourism, basic Italian phrases are always welcome.

 Learning and using a few basic Italian phrases will be genuinely appreciated by locals and can make your interactions pleasant.

-Open early for breakfast (7:00 AM onwards) and may stay open until late evening (often until 9 PM-10 PM, or later for those with alcohol licenses).
+Open early for breakfast (7:00 AM onwards) and may stay open until late evening (often up TO 9 PM-10 PM, or later for those with alcohol licenses).

 Banks typically operate weekdays from 8:30 AM to 1:30 PM and sometimes reopen for a short afternoon session.
 They are closed on weekends and public holidays.